-Gen. William M. Fraser III is commander, U.S. Transportation Command, Scott Air Force Base, Ill.
+Gen. Darren W. McDew is commander, U.S. Transportation Command, Scott Air Force Base, Ill.

 Serves as the Commander, U.S. Transportation Command.
 Exercises operational command over the organization and operation of all assigned forces and staff in accordance with the policies established by the Secretary of Defense.
 Plans, coordinates, directs, and monitors movement and deployment of forces and materiel necessary to meet military objectives.
 Assures integration of components supporting plans for common-user lift of forces and materiel for contingencies and general war.